DanielZambelli/campaign-scheduler/README.md

 ## Background- The challenge
 Customers should receive a series of emails after a purchase.
 The first email should be sent immediately after the purchase event, subsequent emails should be offset by two days but always sent at 10:00 in the morning.

-The system must support multiple customers at various time of purchase, and should keep track and avoid sending the same email twice.
+The system must support multiple customers at various time of purchase, it should keep track and avoid sending the same email twice.
 See example in the tabel below.

-Checking spreadsheets and sending out emails manually is not exactly scalable, so why not automate it using the [after purchase campaign example](https://github.com/DanielZambelli/campaign-scheduler/blob/master/examples/afterPurchaseCampaign.js).
+Checking spreadsheets and sending out emails manually is not exactly scalable- so why not automate it using the [after purchase campaign example](https://github.com/DanielZambelli/campaign-scheduler/blob/master/examples/afterPurchaseCampaign.js).

 | Customer| Purchase | Email1 | Email2 | Email3 |
 |---------|-----------|---------|---------|---------|